About Team Pink Hulk

 About the Writer and Performer

 She is an actor, playwright, writer and editor.
-A graduate of the American Academy of Dramatic Arts, her credits include the Off-Broadway production of A Stoop on Orchard Street, Cookie in Rumors and Claudia Shear’s Blown Sideways Through Life.
+A graduate of the American Academy of Dramatic Arts and James Madison University, her credits include the Off-Broadway production of A Stoop on Orchard Street, Cookie in Rumors and Claudia Shear’s Blown Sideways Through Life.
 Films: How I Became that Jewish Guy, which premiered at a November 2015 NYC Film Festival, and Bridges and Tunnels.

-Memberships include the League of Professional Theatre Women, AEA and SAG-AFTRA.
+Memberships include the League of Professional Theatre Women, AEA, SAG-AFTRA and the Dramatists Guild.
 She also performs improv throughout New York City with improv groups Faceplant, Cronuts and Cherub.
 With more than 20 years of experience as a writer and an editor, she also teaches improv to high school students at the Annual Virginia State Thespian Conference.
 She wrote and starred in the one-woman musical Bring On a Man!; and both cowrote and starred in the two-person show Wanted: A Few Good Men and Two-mur Humor: He’s Malignant; She’s Benign.

 About the Director